ARCHER2-HPC/archer2-website/support-access/access.md

 For access as part of applications from non-UKRI funded researchers please [contact the EPSRC Research Infrastructure team](mailto:researchinfrastructure@epsrc.ukri.org) in the first instance to discuss your requirements and plans.
 Please note that these discussions may take some time, amd UKRI cannot guarantee that an agreement will be reached.

-<a id="consortia"></a>
-## Access via the EPSRC High End Computing Consortia

-If a researcher's work is within remit of one of the Scientific Consortia, formed around research communities with substantial and continuous computational needs, then they can apply for ARCHER2 time by joining the relevant consortium.
-Each consortium has its own way of applying for access and allocating time.
-The [ARCHER2 Scientific Consortia](https://www.archer2.ac.uk/research/consortia/) pages have more information on the remit of the individual consortia and their contact details.

 <!-- TODO: add industry access details -->